PiergiulioFasciani/thesisbsc_supermarkets/README.md

 After the sampling is carried out, a fullanalysis.r file begins an analysis in the following way:
    - Allows the user to load any .csv file from the sampling at choice;
    - Creates an output folder in the data folder;
-   - If polygon-to-POI/Duomo/supermarket/PT = 0, swap to outside-of-tile measurements;
-   - Prefers POI-supermarket/PT/Duomo distances, if available, or use polygon distances;
+   - Utilize POI-supermarket/PT/Duomo distances, if available, or use tile-boundary based distances;
    - Transforms distances into logarithms (reduces heavy-tails, betters handling);
+   - Subtracts to such logs of distances the average of the logs of distances (centering of variables, reduction of collinearity);
    - Creates three models:
-      - Full logistic regression model: has_poi ~ lpt + lsuper + lduomo + squares + interaction + density and area controls;
+      - Full logistic regression model: has_poi ~ c_pt + c_super + c_duomo + squares + interaction + density and area controls;
-      - Simpler logistic regression model: has_poi ~ lsuper + lduomo + interactions;
+      - Simpler logistic regression model: has_poi ~ c_super + c_duomo + squares and interactions;
-      - Simpler LPM model: has_poi ~ dist_pt_100m + dist_super_100m + dist_duomo_km + interactions + squares;

    - Conducts robust inference twice by:
       - Computing heteroskedasticity-robust SEs on the entire sample;
       - Computing heteroskedasticity-robust SEs on 1km radius clusters per-tile in the entire sample.

-   - Compiles a neat summary .txt file found in the data folder.
+   - Compiles a neat summary .txt file found in the data folder and (for now a bit crude) latex tables.

 ### How to make it work?